 As a general rule, I’m not comfortable writing my own bio.
 It’s hard to know what, if anything about my life or credentials, would be of interest to anyone else.
 But I understand that such things are good to have on file in case a quick eulogy is needed.
-So, should I get eaten by a Great White shark, feel free to have a B-list celebrity, or like, the President of the United States, read this aloud at whatever gas station people are solemnly gathering at for my candlelight vigil.
+So, should I get eaten by a Great White shark, feel free to have a D-list celebrity read this aloud at whatever gas station people are solemnly gathering at for my candlelight vigil.
 (A few flowers would be nice, now that I think about it… and maybe a chocolate fondue fountain…)